 Davies Wykes, an expert in environmental fluid mechanics and air pollution.
 Dr Davies and others will be

-carrying out research on the transport and dispersion of non-exhaust pollutants in the flow around a vehicle, to predict the exposure of pedestrians and others.
+researching the transport and dispersion of non-exhaust pollutants in the flow around a vehicle, to predict the exposure of pedestrians and others.

 Another project from the University of Cambridge on the Health Effects of Non-Exhaust Particle Emissions will be led by Dr. Adam Boies